Aeroposta Argentina: Birth of Aeroposta Argentina S.A.

 A Latécoère 25, preserved in the National Aeronautical Museum of Argentina.

-Surprisingly, on August 13, 1926, an Executive Order amended the Regulations for Navigation on the Argentine Territory, which did not allow the use of Argentine airspace by foreign companies and where the War Office should adopt positions Defense, civil aircraft to peaceful use.
-In order to conform to these Regulations, Vicente Almandos Almonacid proposes the establishment of a national corporation, a proposal that has the approval of the Chairman Dr. Marcelo T. Alvear and prestigious Argentine jurists.
+On 13 August 1926, an executive order amended the Regulations for Navigation on Argentine Territory, prohibiting the use of Argentine airspace by foreign companies and assigning the War Office responsibility for defence and oversight of civil aviation.
+In order to comply with these regulations, Vicente Almandos Almonacid proposed the creation of a national corporation, a proposal that received the support of President Marcelo Torcuato de Alvear and several Argentine legal scholars.

-The Constitutive Act of the Aeroposta Argentina S. A. was signed into law on September 5, 1927, with Argentina being an affiliate of the "Compagnie Générale Aéropostale," by Agustin Melian gentlemen, on behalf of Marcel Bouilloux-Lafont, Alberto Dodero, Gaston Fouvell Lleau Rigo, Alejandro Behety Menendez, Luis Nicol, Guillermo Padilla (Aeronautical Radio Head, Department of Civil Aviation), Raul A. Razzio, Emmanuel Sieyes and Mr. Almonacid, with headquarters on Calle Reconquista No. 240 of the Federal Capital.
+The constitutive act of Aeroposta Argentina S.A., an affiliate of Compagnie générale aéropostale, was signed on 5 September 1927.
+The company was established with its headquarters at Calle Reconquista 240 in Buenos Aires, and its founding signatories included Agustín Melián (on behalf of Marcel Bouilloux-Lafont), Alberto Dodero, Gaston Fouvell Lleau Rigo, Alejandro Behety Menéndez, Luis Nicol, Guillermo Padilla (head of Aeronautical Radio, Department of Civil Aviation), Raúl A. Razzio, Emmanuel Sieyès and Vicente Almandos Almonacid.

-On November 1, 1927 Paul Georges Pivot inaugurated the Natal–Rio–Buenos Aires route using a Latécoère 25 registered as F-AIOZ, which was extended on March 1, 1928, when Jean Mermoz, aboard a Latécoère 25 loaded with 36 bags of mail, inaugurated the world's longest (13,600 km), from Toulouse to Dakar connecting Buenos Aires–Natal by sea until 1935.
-This route was called the "Mermoz line."
+On 1 November 1927, Paul Georges Pivot inaugurated the Natal–Rio de Janeiro–Buenos Aires route using a Latécoère 25 registered as F-AIOZ.
+The route was extended on 1 March 1928, when Jean Mermoz, flying a Latécoère 25 carrying 36 bags of mail, inaugurated what was then one of the longest airmail routes, covering approximately 13,600 km from Toulouse to Dakar, with the Dakar–Buenos Aires section operated by sea between Buenos Aires and Natal until 1935.
+This route became known as the "Mermoz line".

-After considering several locations, he chose Almonacid Pacheco, 35 km from Buenos Aires, where he built the airfield in 1928.
-In one corner of the field, there were three antennas 30 metres tall and housing material which had been used to build the LPD Radio Station "General Pacheco", a powerful multimedia station which was later transferred to the Post and Telecommunications and from where communications were made first with the other bases, since at that time the aircraft had no radio, and later with the company aircraft and ships overseas.
+After considering several locations, Almonacid selected General Pacheco, approximately 35 km from Buenos Aires, where an airfield was built in 1928.
+One section of the field contained three 30-metre antennas and equipment that had been used for the LPD Radio Station "General Pacheco", which was later transferred to the postal and telecommunications authorities.
+The station initially handled communications with other bases at a time when aircraft lacked onboard radio equipment, and later with the company's aircraft and overseas vessels.

 Buenos Aires to Asuncion, Paraguay route

-There are two flights of exploration for studies of this route:
+Two exploratory flights were conducted to survey the route between Buenos Aires and Asunción, Paraguay.